Lasik Eye Correction Procedure Stages

 During the surgery

-The eye surgery will mostly take place in a medical eye clinic as an outpatient.
+The Laser eye correction treatment will mostly take place in a medical eye clinic as an outpatient.
 During the whole procedure, patient is on a reclined position under a laser device called the excimer laser.
 The patient’s eye is numbed with anesthetic drops and the eyelid opener is put between the eyelids to ensure they are open all throughout the operation and minimize the unavoidable blinking of the patient’s affected eye(s).
 A suction ring is placed on the eye to lift and flatten the cornea.
 This ring is also used to avoid the eye from making unnecessary movements.
 Patient can expect a very slight pressure as if someone is pressing the eyelid firmly.
 A thin flap of corneal tissue is created by the Lasik surgeon through the help of a laser or blade.
 The thin flap is carefully lifted while the laser is positioned correctly.
 Patient is advised to look straight at a target light while the laser reshapes the corneal tissue.
 Lastly, the surgeon puts back the thin flap into its position where no stitches needed.